AlloyCoder/AddUpSelected/README.md

        Alternatively, navigate to C:\Users\[YourUsername]\AppData\Roaming\Notepad++\plugins\config\PythonScript\scripts.
        Move the Script: Copy the downloaded AddUpSelected.py file and paste it into the scripts folder within the PythonScript directory.
        Restart Notepad++: Close and reopen Notepad++.
        Verify Installation: Go to Menu > Plugins > PythonScript > Scripts.
 You should see AddUpSelected listed.
-If so, the installation was successful.

 Usage:
       Select a range of text in Notepad++.
 Column selections can be particularly useful for adding up numbers: drag the mouse cursor over text while pressing ALT.